influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/guides/replacing-nodes.md

 #### Check the network connection between nodes
 Something may be interrupting the network connection between nodes.
-To check, `ping` the server/node you're trying to add or remove.
+To check, `ping` the server or node you're trying to add or remove.
 If the ping is unsuccessful, something in the network is preventing communication.

 ```bash